Carleman Estimates for Backward Anisotropic Stochastic Parabolic Equations with General Dynamic Boundary Conditions and Applications: Introduction and Main Results

-The equation \eqref{1.4} with \( u \equiv v_1 \equiv v_2 \equiv 0 \) models diffusion phenomena, such as the evolution of quantities like heat, bacterial populations, or chemical concentrations, under stochastic perturbations and interactions with the boundary through the dynamic boundary conditions (\eqref{1.4}$_2$ and \eqref{1.4}$_3$), which involve the time derivative of the state on the boundary.
-Additionally, the convection terms \( B_1 \cdot \nabla y \) and \( B_2 \cdot \nabla_\Gamma y_\Gamma \) in \eqref{1.4} enable the modeling of these diffusion processes in a moving medium, such as fluid flow with a specific velocity.
-For further details on the model of stochastic diffusion equations, we refer to \cite{DapratoZabc,lu2021mathematical} and the references therein.
+The system \eqref{1.4} with $\xi \equiv \xi_\Gamma \equiv u \equiv v_1 \equiv v_2 \equiv 0$ models diffusion phenomena, such as the evolution of heat, bacterial populations, or chemical concentrations, under stochastic perturbations and in interaction with the boundary through the dynamic boundary conditions \eqref{1.4}$_2$--\eqref{1.4}$_3$, which involve the time derivative of the boundary state.
+The convection terms $B_1 \cdot \nabla y$ and $B_2 \cdot \nabla_\Gamma y_\Gamma$ describe the transport of these quantities in a moving medium, such as a fluid flow with a prescribed velocity field.
+For further details on stochastic diffusion models, we refer to \cite{DapratoZabc,lu2021mathematical} and the references therein.